White Noise vs Green Noise for Sleep and Focus

 Table of Contents

 You’ve probably already heard about white noise.
 It’s risen in popularity over the recent years.
-But in case you haven’t, it's a constant, steady sound that encompasses all audible frequencies at equal intensity.
+It's a constant, steady sound encompassing all the sound frequencies audible to the human ear at equal energy.

 Think of the static you hear when adjusting an analog radio dial between channels.
-It’s white noise at its most basic.
-The consistent sound can drown out other external noises, making it a favorite for those who need to set a peaceful atmosphere for sleep or a work setting conducive to concentration.
+This is white noise at its most basic.

 There are many studies on white noise and its advantages.
 Research indicates that white noise's steady and unchanging quality can successfully mask disruptive sounds.
-This characteristic makes it easier for the listener to drift off or concentrate in environments filled with background noise.
+This characteristic makes it easier for the listener to fall asleep or concentrate in environments filled with background noise.

-Green noise is considered more soothing than the hiss of white noise by some.
-It mimics nature sounds like rustling leaves and the rippling of a stream or a waterfall from a distance.
-Like white noise, green noise can drown out intrusive environmental sounds, but in a more calming and natural way.
+Its sound characteristics include emphasizing mid-range frequencies with consistent intensity.
+Green noise is more soothing compared to white noise for some.
+It mimics nature sounds like rustling leaves, calm ocean waves and the rippling of a stream or a waterfall from a distance.

 What Are the Benefits of White Noise?